-First off there’s the Saturn V center which is easily one of the best views the general public can get, especially for pads 39A and 39B.
+First off, there is the Saturn V center, which is easily one of the best views the general public can get, especially for pads 39A and 39B.
 At just 3.9 miles, or 6 km, away from 39A, this is easily one of the best views in the house for SpaceX launches from 39A.

 Then there is the gantry.
 This place is very close to SLC-41 which is used for Atlas V launches.
 At only 2.3 miles or 3.7 km away, this site can be quite the experience.
 It is not always available as an option, however, so do please check before traveling.

 The next most common public view is from State Road 401, at the southern entrance to Cape Canaveral Air Force station.
 This is perhaps one of your best views of the launch pad itself if seeing the rocket at ignition is important to you.
-At just 13 miles or 21 km, you’re looking directly over the Banana river straight to Pad 39A and have pretty great views of the other launch sites as well.
+At just 13 miles or 21 km, you are looking directly over the Banana river straight to Pad 39A and have pretty great views of the other launch sites as well.
 It’s also a pretty good place to see the landings.

 Next, we have another option that’s great for launches out of pad 39A, like Falcon Heavy.
 It’s the Max Brewer Bridge.
 It offers an elevated view that’s pretty darn close too.